-Admission Criteria: An admission decision takes into consideration the applicant's GPA, performance on the GRE or MAT, completed course work, professional work experience, and personal and professional goals for the degree.
-Criteria include: a four-year bachelor's degree from an accredited college or university; a cumulative GPA of 3.0 or higher on a 4-point scale, acceptable scores on the GRE or MAT, and a K-12 teaching license with a minimum of three years of successful K-12 public/private school experience.
+Admission Criteria: A decision for degree admission takes into consideration the applicant's GPA, performance on the GRE or MAT, completed course work, professional work experience, and personal and professional goals for the degree.
+Criteria include: a fouryear bachelor's degree from a regionally accredited college or university; a cumulative GPA of 3.0 or higher on a 4-point scale, acceptable scores on the GRE or MAT, and a K-12 teaching license with a minimum of three years of successful K-12 public/private school experience.

-Class Times and Days: Fall/ Spring, 4:00 pm -7:00 pm (Monday, Tuesday, Wednesday, Thursday).
+Class Times and Days: Fall/ Spring, 4:00 pm - 7:00 pm Monday, Tuesday, Wednesday, Thursday).
 Summer, other times and days.